Get the Best WordPress Backup

 With the free version, you can create full backups of your WordPress site.
 If you want more control over which files you back up, you’ll need to upgrade to a Duplicator Pro subscription.

-Activate Duplicator Pro license key
+Activate Duplicator license key

 Paste the license key you received with your purchase.
 Hit Activate to unlock Duplicator’s premium features!

-Step 2: Create a New Package
+Step 2: Create a New Backup

 When you’re finished, click Next.
-Duplicator will fully scan your website for any issues:
+Duplicator will fully scan your website for any issues.

-Duplicator package scan
+Duplicator backup scan

 Step 3: Download Your Backup

-Download website backup
+Download backup files

-Restore uploaded backup
+Restore Duplicator backup

-Go to the backup you just created and hit the disaster recovery icon:
+Go to the backup you just created and hit the disaster recovery icon.

-In the pop-up window, select Set Disaster Recovery:
+In the pop-up window, select Set Disaster Recovery.

 You can then copy the disaster recovery link or download the launcher.
 Either of these will immediately launch the recovery wizard.

-Disaster recovery
+Disaster recovery options

 This will allow you to immediately recover your site, even if you’re locked out of your WordPress dashboard!